History of the Netherlands

-The history of the Netherlands is a history of seafaring people living in the lowland river delta on the North Sea in northwestern Europe.
+The history of the Netherlands extends back before the founding of the modern Kingdom of the Netherlands in 1815 after the defeat of Napoleon.
+For thousands of years, people have been living together around the river deltas of this section of the North Sea coast.
 Records begin with the four centuries during which the region formed a militarized border zone of the Roman Empire.
-This came under increasing pressure from Germanic peoples moving westwards.
-As Roman power collapsed and the Middle Ages began, three dominant Germanic peoples coalesced in the area, Frisians in the north and coastal areas, Low Saxons in the northeast, and the Franks in the south.

-During the Middle Ages, the descendants of the Carolingian dynasty came to dominate the area and then extended their rule to a large part of Western Europe.
-The region nowadays corresponding to the Netherlands therefore became part of Lower Lotharingia within the Frankish Holy Roman Empire.
-For several centuries, lordships such as Brabant, Holland, Zeeland, Friesland, Guelders and others held a changing patchwork of territories.
-There was no unified equivalent of the modern Netherlands.
+As the Western Roman Empire collapsed and the Middle Ages began, three dominant Germanic peoples coalesced in the area – Frisians in the north and coastal areas, Low Saxons in the northeast, and the Franks to the south.
+By 800, the Frankish Carolingian dynasty had once again integrated the area into an empire covering a large part of Western Europe.
+The region was part of the duchy of Lower Lotharingia within the Holy Roman Empire, but neither the empire nor the duchy were governed in a centralized manner.
+For several centuries, medieval lordships such as Brabant, Holland, Zeeland, Friesland, Guelders and others held a changing patchwork of territories.

-By 1433, the Duke of Burgundy had assumed control over most of the lowlands territories in Lower Lotharingia; he created the Burgundian Netherlands which included modern Netherlands, Belgium, Luxembourg, and a part of France.

-The Catholic kings of Spain took strong measures against Protestantism, which polarised the peoples of present-day Belgium and the Netherlands.
-The subsequent Dutch revolt led to the splitting in 1581 of the Burgundian Netherlands into a Catholic, French- and Dutch-speaking "Spanish Netherlands" (approximately corresponding to modern Belgium and Luxembourg), and a northern "United Provinces" (or "Dutch Republic)", which spoke Dutch and was predominantly Protestant.
-The latter entity became the modern Netherlands.
+By 1433, the Duke of Burgundy had assumed control over most of Lower Lotharingia, creating the Burgundian Netherlands.
+This included what is now the Netherlands, Belgium, Luxembourg, and a part of France.
+When their heirs the Catholic kings of Spain took measures against Protestantism, the subsequent Dutch revolt led to the splitting in 1581 of the Netherlands into southern and northern parts.
+The southern "Spanish Netherlands" corresponds approximately to modern Belgium and Luxembourg, and the northern "United Provinces" (or "Dutch Republic)", which spoke Dutch and was predominantly Protestant, was the predecessor of the modern Netherlands.

 In the Dutch Golden Age, which had its zenith around 1667, there was a flowering of trade, industry, and the sciences.
-A rich worldwide Dutch empire developed and the Dutch East India Company became one of the earliest and most important of national mercantile companies based on invasion, colonialism and extraction of outside resources.
+The Dutch Republic practiced religious toleration and Amsterdam attracted Portuguese Jews, many of whom were merchants, that practiced their religion and engaged in economic activity.
+A worldwide Dutch empire developed in Asia and the Americas.
+The Dutch East India Company became one of the earliest and most important of national mercantile companies of the time, based on invasion, colonialism, and extraction of outside resources, but not religious evangelization.
 During the eighteenth century, the power, wealth and influence of the Netherlands declined.
 A series of wars with the more powerful British and French neighbours weakened it.
 The English seized the North American colony of New Amsterdam, and renamed it "New York".
 There was growing unrest and conflict between the Orangists and the Patriots.
 The French Revolution spilled over after 1789, and a pro-French Batavian Republic was established in 1795–1806.
 Napoleon made it a satellite state, the Kingdom of Holland (1806–1810), and later simply a French imperial province.